top of page

 Women Wardrobe Tips

-A business jacket or blazer, a shirt or blouse alone, or a dress are all good options for women's wardrobe, giving them more possibilities.
+A business jacket or blazer, a shirt or blouse alone, or a dress are all good options for women's wardrobe.
 It always looks great to use solid, medium to dark tones with colorful accents.
 Your neckline should ideally stop before the photo crop, so select an outfit with a higher neckline to achieve this.

 Busy patterns (floral, asymmetrical lines, etc.), silky or metallic (shiny) fabrics, avoid velvet, ruffles and busy necklines, deep necklines, off shoulder blouses, bulky clothes (heavy sweaters and ill-fitting tops), and my least favorite...wrinkly clothes!

-The best thing you can do to avoid regrets at the photoshoot is to try on your clothes days before your photoshoot to make sure you like the way you look, and that your wardrobe fits well and is wrinkle-free.
+The best thing you can do to avoid regrets at the photoshoot is to try on your clothes a few days before your photoshoot to make sure you are happy with your choice, and that your wardrobe fits well and is wrinkle-free.

-Even in industries with a more relaxed dress policy, you should be dressing up for professional headshots, if only to make you feel good and boost your confidence for the photoshoot.
+Even in industries with a more relaxed dress policy, you should be dressing up for professional headshots.
+Doing so will also help you boost your confidence for the photoshoot.

 Business Headshot Makeup